Scolopendra polymorpha

-Scolopendra polymorpha, the common desert centipede, tiger centipede, banded desert centipede, or Sonoran Desert centipede, is a centipede species found in western North America and the Hawaiian Islands.
+Scolopendra polymorpha, the common desert centipede, tiger centipede, banded desert centipede, or Sonoran Desert centipede, is a centipede species found in western North America.

 Description

 Their bodies generally reach 4–7 in in length.
 Coloration is variable, hence the species name polymorpha which means "many forms", and alternative common names like "multicolored centipede".
 The body segments have one dark lateral stripe, so they are also known as the tiger centipede or tiger-striped centipede.
 Generally, this species has a darker brown-, red-, or orange-colored head and lighter brown, tan, or orange body segments with yellow legs.
 However, some populations, such as those in Southern California, may be entirely light blue with indigo stripes, with turquoise legs.
 Its antennae have seven or more smooth segments.

 Distribution and habitat

 S. polymorpha is indigenous to the Southwestern United States and northern Mexico, north to the Pacific coast.
 It inhabits dry grasslands, forest, and desert; in these habitats, the centipedes generally take up residence under rocks, though they have been observed creating burrows in suitable environments and inside rotting logs.